StudioStoy/GainsTracker/GainsTracker.CoreAPI/README.md

 # GainsTracker CoreAPI

-This is a guide on how to get started and explains the basic gist of this project
+This is a guide on how to get started and explains the basic gist of this project.

 > This is part of the [**GainsTracker**](https://github.com/StudioStoy/GainsTracker) project.